 Philip Mattera is the Director of the Corporate Research Project of Good Jobs First

+1. Have we seen an increase or decrease in banking violations over the last few years?
 Over the past five years or so, there has been a tsunami of misconduct cases involving major banks.
-The cases with the biggest settlements and fines—reaching billions of dollars for banks such as JPMorgan Chase and Bank of America—involved the sale of toxic securities and mortgage abuses in the period leading up to the financial meltdown of 2008.
+The cases with the biggest settlements and fines -- reaching billions of dollars for banks such as JPMorgan Chase and Bank of America -- involved the sale of toxic securities and mortgage abuses in the period leading up to the financial meltdown of 2008.
 The big banks have also paid billions to resolve cases concerning practices such as the manipulation of both interest rate benchmarks (especially LIBOR) and foreign exchange markets.
 We've also seen numerous cases involving credit card abuses and other consumer protection violations.
 The recently announced case against Wells Fargo for charging fees on accounts created without the customer's knowledge is the latest example.

+2. Have there been any big changes to accountability or transparency within the U.S. banking system?
 The big difference is that the Justice Department and some of the regulatory agencies are willing to impose much bigger penalties than in the past.
 Also new is the aggressive role of the Consumer Financial Protection Bureau, which in its five years of existence has brought a series of high-profile cases against both large and small financial violators.
 The unresolved question is whether these larger fines are having the intended deterrent effect or are regarded as a cost of doing business by financial institutions that go on breaking the rules.

+3. How can people get involved with promoting greater transparency among banks?
 Customers who have experienced mistreatment by financial institutions should be sure to file complaints with agencies such as the CFPB, which makes it easy to do so on its website at http://www.consumerfinance.gov/complaint/.
 The bureau takes these complaints seriously in its enforcement activities.
 It is also important for the public to express support for the CFPB and other financial regulatory agencies to push back against industry efforts to weaken oversight.

 Andrea Luquetta-Kern is the Director of Policy and Research at the California Reinvestment Coalition